spdumie/tweensi/README.md

 Tweensi.to($$("box"), 1, {delay:1, width:"200px", height:"200px", rotate:"90deg"});

 ```
 - the second Tweensi starts after 1 sec of first Tweensi. but "width" & "height" are not interfered with first Tweensi, they will be calculated & tweened.
-But the rotate is overlaid, first one will be cancelled, and second one "90deg" will be calculated from the current rotational position.
+But the "rotate" is overlaid, first one will be cancelled, and second one "90deg" will be calculated from the current rotational position.